Hosts

 UNIVERSITY OF GEORGIA PRESS

-Questions curated and answered, spring 2023
+Questions curated and answered

 Since its founding in 1938, the primary mission of the University of Georgia Press has been to support and enhance the University’s place as a major research institution by publishing outstanding works of scholarship and literature by scholars and writers throughout the world.